CoolHackerMan27/Security-AI-Project/README.md

 ### Installing LlammaCpp-python and TensorFlow
 Once cMake has been configured and the correct drivers have been installed you can install LlammaCpp-python:
-- `pip install llamma-cpp-python` if you have previously installed LlammaCpp add `--no-cache-dir` to the end When the LlammaCpp is installed you can install tensorflow:
+- `pip install llamma-cpp-python` if you have previously installed LlammaCpp add `--no-cache-dir` to the end When the LlammaCpp is installed you can install TensorFlow:
 - `pip install tensorflow`
 - `pip install tf-nightly`